 Connecticut Sexual Harassment Prevention Training

 Under a new state law, Connecticut employers must now provide sexual harassment prevention training to all employees, not just supervisors.
 This represents a significant change from prior training requirements.
-The Connecticut Commission on Human Rights and Opportunities (CHRO) enforces the new law, which requires organizations with three or more employees to provide all employees with two hours of training by October 1, 2020.
+The Connecticut Commission on Human Rights and Opportunities (CHRO) enforces the new law, which requires organizations with three or more employees to provide all employees with two hours of training by February 9, 2021 (as extended by Executive Order).
 New employees hired on or after October 1, 2019 must be trained within six months of their start date.

-Further, all Connecticut employers, regardless of their size, must provide two hours of sexual harassment training to supervisors by October 1, 2020, or within six months of an employee assuming a supervisory role.
+Further, all Connecticut employers, regardless of their size, must provide two hours of sexual harassment training to supervisors by February 9, 2021 (as extended by Executive Order), or within six months of an employee assuming a supervisory role.

 Traliant’s Preventing Discrimination and Harassment for Connecticut Employees